Two New Zealand soldiers killed in Afghanistan

 The local troops were ambushed early in the morning while travelling and were killed on the side of the road.

 As the Afghans tried to retrieve their dead, the New Zealanders were called in to help push back the insurgents and secure the area.

 Coalition air support was called to help evacuated the injured Afghans.

-It took almost two hours for the New Zealand troops to travel the 10-15 kilometres from their bases at Romero and Do Abe to the scene of the attack.
+It took almost two hours for the New Zealand troops to travel the 10-15km from their bases at Romero and Do Abe to the scene of the attack.
 The road was treacherous and steep, Jones said.

 Upon arrival, the Kiwis laid down suppressing fire on a compound of buildings where the insurgents remained so the local forces could clear.

 Once that was done, the New Zealanders moved to secure the area and came under fire from a separate group of insurgents.

 Anti-tank fire was put against the armoured vehicles and the group fired on the Kiwis with machine guns and rifles.

 "Whether those Afghan forces were waiting there for us or whether they were there to cover and protect the withdrawl for their own forces out there we don't know," Jones said.

 Two Kiwis were killed - one from a blast to an armoured vehicle, the second from ground fire.
 One of the men - it's not known which - died instantly.
 The second died from likely organ damage in the helicopter on the way to hospital.